Start this McKinsey case from the Case Library – the repository of the web’s best case studies.

 Case Study Prompt

 Your client is an oil and gas company.
 They own the rights to explore an offshore oil reserve in Venezuela.
-The oil reserve is good to exploit for 20 years.
+This reserve is expected to produce oil for 20 years.

 Case Study Overview

 The best case studies are the ones that challenge you to think creatively – this case will certainly present an opportunity for that.
 The case involves an oil and gas company that has an opportunity to explore offshore oil reserves in a foreign country.
 The company would need to purchase expensive drilling rigs from the USA, where labor costs are higher than the country that has the oil reserves.
-The client is considering building its own rigs to save capital – is this a good opportunity or not?
+The client is considering finding a local manufacture of rigs.
+Is this a good idea or not?